MicrosoftDocs/azure-docs/articles/data-factory/connector-azure-sql-database.md

 | sqlWriterTableType | Specify a table type name to be used in the stored procedure.
 Copy Activity makes the data being moved available in a temporary table with this table type.
 Stored procedure code can then merge the data being copied with existing data. | No |

 > [!TIP]
-> When you copy data to Azure SQL Database, the Copy Activity appends data to the sink table by default.
+> When you copy data to Azure SQL Database, Copy Activity appends data to the sink table by default.
 To perform an upsert or additional business logic, use the stored procedure in **SqlSink**.
-Learn more details from [Invoking stored procedure for SQL Sink](#invoking-stored-procedure-for-sql-sink).
+Learn more details from [Invoking stored procedure from SQL Sink](#invoking-stored-procedure-for-sql-sink).

 #### Append data example